HERECJ/XIR/README.md

 ## Requirements
 + See `requirement.txt`
-+ or manual update packages
++ or manually update packages

 ## Others
 PPT